forter/security-101-for-saas-startups/security.md

 * In case the terminated employee had access to admin passwords, it is recommended to replace passwords to sensitive systems.

-* When hiring a new employee ask his former colleagues about his personality type, and the way he left their previous company.
+* When hiring a new employee ask their former colleagues about their personality type, and the way they left their previous company.
 Please note that at least in Israel it's illegal to ask an employee to present a criminal record sheet.

 ### VPN

 * It is relatively easy to find integration vendors that can install an office VPN (don't do it yourself).

-* A combination of a VPN deployed in the office and a static ip address for the office internet, allows to restrict management access to servers.
+* A combination of a VPN deployed in the office and a static IP address for the office internet allows you to restrict management access to servers.
 For example, instead of opening port 22 (SSH) to the entire internet, you allow only access from the office, or from home when connected to the office's VPN.

 * Alternatively a cloud based VPN (installed on ec2 for example) has a few more advantages.
-First all of the communication between the office and the cloud is encrypted (especially important if you are accessing data stores such as elastic search without SSL).
+First, all of the communication between the office and the cloud is encrypted (especially important if you are accessing data stores such as elastic search without SSL).
 The network performance is much better for remote workers that are physically located far from the office.
-Also it relaxes the need for physical security somewhat since there is no network equipment there (the office is just another coffee shop).
+Also, it relaxes the need for physical security somewhat since there is no network equipment there (the office is just another coffee shop).
 The downside is that each time you get disconnected from the office network you need to reconnect to the VPN.

 * VPN connection should have 2nd factor enabled too.